-Some examples of CAPEX are machinery, plant, land, building, patents and more.
-Examples of OPEX are wages, rent, insurance, maintenance and repair of machinery and more.
+Some examples of CAPEX are machinery, plant, land, building, patents, and more.
+Examples of OPEX are wages, rent, insurance, maintenance and repair of machinery, etc.

 Capital expenditure is also known as CAPEX or Capital Expense.
 Operation expenditure is also known as OPEX or Operating Expense or Revenue Expenditure.

-Usually, CAPEX involves a long negotiation process with the seller of the asset, but OPEX are regular expense with no or less negotiation.
+Usually, CAPEX involves a long negotiation process with the seller of the asset, but OPEX is a regular expense with no or less negotiation.

-Usually, it is the OPEX that help a business to save more taxes.
-Since OPEX are deducted directly when calculating profit or loss, they help in lowering the profit, and this leads to lower taxes.
+Usually, it is the OPEX that helps a business to save more taxes.
+Since OPEX is deducted directly when calculating profit or loss, they help lower the profit, leading to lower taxes.
 However, CAPEX could prove more beneficial if the deprecation amount on the fixed assets is high.